EwoutH/urban-self-driving-effects/paper/trc_paper.md

 <div align="center">
-<h1>When do autonomous vehicles solve or exacerbate different urban mobility problems?</h1>
+<h1>When do autonomous vehicles solve or exacerbate urban mobility problems?</h1>
-<h3>A simulation study exploring modal shifts and system-level impacts in dense urban environments</h3>
+<h3>A simulation study of modal shifts and system-level impacts</h3>
 </div>

 # Abstract